 Photo/Video Policy and Code of Conduct

-Interfering with others: Repeated interference** with the participants/attendees or otherwise obstructing/disrupting others’ enjoyment of any BHoF event (showcases, panels, etc.) risks removal from the venue and/or revocation of credentials without recompense. **Repeated interference simply if asked to refrain from doing so more than once by ANYONE, including another attendee.
+Repeat interference** with the participants/attendees or otherwise obstructing/disrupting others’ enjoyment of any BHoF event (showcases, panels, etc.) risks removal from the venue and/or revocation of credentials without recompense.

-Credentials: Press/photo/video registration credentials offered on a limited basis and revoked at the discretion of the Orleans and/or BHoF.
-(See the full press policy for details.)
+Press/photo/video registration credentials are offered on a limited basis and revoked at the discretion of the Orleans and/or BHoF.
+(See the full Press Policy for details.)

-Flash photography: There is no flash photography allowed in the showroom during performances.
-Use of flash permitted before the show, during intermission, and after the show.
+Flash photography is not allowed in the showroom during performances.
+Use of flash is permitted before the show, during intermission, and after the show.

-Personal cameras: Personal cameras ARE welcome at all BHoF Weekend events, provided their use is not disruptive.
+Personal cameras are welcomed at all BHoF Weekender events, provided their use is not disruptive.
 Attendees may take photos from their seats only, and must not stand in the aisles or press area, obstruct views, or use flash during performances of any kind.
-Likewise, if a performer requests that no photography take place during their act, we expect all attendees to respect that request.
-(Whether written beforehand or requested orally before the performance.)
+Likewise, if a performer requests that no photography take place during their act, we expect all attendees to respect that request, whether written beforehand or requested orally before the performance.

-iPads and tablets: We ban the use of iPads and other tablets for photography in the Showroom Theater, as this obstructs the view of others.
+Use of iPads and other tablets for photography in the Showroom Theater are banned as this obstructs the view of others.

-Due to past problems absolutely NO AMATEUR VIDEO** other than by the professionals engaged by BHoF will be allowed in the Showroom or other BHoF Weekend events.
+Absolutely NO AMATEUR VIDEO** is permitted.
+Only pre-approved video by the professionals engaged by BHoF will be allowed in the Showroom and other BHoF Weekend events.
 We are very serious about this.
-We will allow no filming with any type of camera including the allowable still digital cameras with video capacity.
-Not for just one act, not whether related to the performer, the performer asked you to or said it is okay.
+We allow no filming with any type of camera including the allowable still digital cameras with video capacity and smart phones.
+Not for “just one act,” not if you’re related to the performer, not if the performer asked you to or said it is okay.
 This includes: